nodejs/node/GOVERNANCE.md

 The CTC may add additional members to the CTC by a standard CTC motion.

-A CTC member may be removed from the CTC by voluntary resignation, or by a standard CTC motion.
+When a CTC member's participation in CTC matters has become minimal for a sustained period of time, the CTC will respectfully ask that member to resign from the CTC.
+In addition to voluntary resignation, a CTC member may be removed by a standard CTC motion.

 Changes to CTC membership should be posted in the agenda, and may be suggested as any other agenda item (see "CTC Meetings" below).